 Suppliers exhibiting products and services; practical workshops; in depth discussions and presentations; autistic adults speaking about their experiences; renowned academics discussing their research; public figures discussing their experiences of being a parent of a child with autism; one to one clinics hosted by specialist professionals; and a host of interactive and thought-provoking special features.

-That’s a difficult question for us to answer.
+That’s a diffcult question for us to answer.
 You know that person’s needs most.
 If they have acute sensory issues we would not recommend the exhibition to visit as it can get very busy and noisy, like any other popular public place.
 However we do have families attending with autistic children and adults on the spectrum visiting and also speaking at the event.
 We try to make the event as accessible as possible to those on the spectrum by having wider than usual aisles, clear signage, dimmed lighting and a quiet room available.

 Yes, we have a Quiet Room, please visit the onsite Organiser’s Office if you need to use it.